atom/spell-check/README.md

 #### Hunspell Dictionaries

-For all platforms, a Hunspell-compatible dictionary is supported.
+For all platforms, a Hunspell-compatible dictionary is also supported.
 To use this, a `.dic` and `.aff` need to be located in one of the default search directories or in a directory entered into "Locale paths" (multiples may be entered with commas separating them).
 If the appropriate files are found for the locale and "Use Locales" is checked, then the dictionary will be used.

 For example, if the following is set, then `/usr/share/hunspell/en_US.dic` will be used: